 Income Tax:

-The government has been running a pilot programe for MTD for Income Tax which has reportedly been affected by low uptake.
+The government has been running a pilot program for MTD for Income Tax which has reportedly been affected by low uptake.

 Corporation Tax:

-- April 2024: Companies can start using MTD for Corporation Tax (CT) pilot program
+- April 2024: Companies can start using MTD for the Corporation Tax (CT) pilot program

 Does MTD apply to sole traders and self-employed?